Bethesda has a rich history of caring for others and serving the community of Willmar and surrounding area.

 Bethesda was founded in 1897 as an orphanage in Lamberton, Minnesota.
-In 1905, the orphanage was moved to a site six miles north of Willmar, where children were joined by older citizens at what was called the “country home.”
-In 1939, Bethesda began serving exclusively elderly persons.
+In 1905, the orphanage moved to a site six miles north of Willmar, where children were joined by older citizens at what was called the “Country Home.”
+In 1939, Bethesda began serving exclusively elderly people.

 In 1953, a new nursing home, Bethesda Heritage Center, opened its doors in the city of Willmar.
-The “country home” was closed in 1979 when the Pleasant View nursing home was constructed.
-In 1983, the Bethesda Foundation was organized with the purpose of supporting the efforts of Bethesda.
+The “Country Home” was closed in 1979, after Bethesda built and opened Pleasant View nursing home in Willmar.

-Responding to the needs of the community, Terrace Homes, three duplex units, were constructed in 1986 and Sunrise Village Independent and Assisted Living in 1992.
+Responding to the aging needs of the community, Bethesda expanded again, adding Terrace Homes, three duplex units, in 1986, followed by Sunrise Village Independent and Assisted Living in 1992.